Luke133yt/pokeweather/README.md

 - **Add a world map to choose
 - **Add the future weather
 - **If i'll find a good pixel artist combine the relative weather with the pokèmon, like solgaleo and a sun, lunala and the moon, and soo on
+- **I was thinking about adding a GIF instead of a normal picture of a pokèmon

 ## A Few App Screeschoot